pmahend1/PrettyXML/README.md

 - First attribute on same line as start tag.
 - All attributes indented in line with first attribute.
-- If no child for an element then close inline end tag.
+- If no child for an element then close inline end tag.(Setting)
 - No empty lines.

 ## Keyboard Shortcuts